Classes

 Up to this point, "scope" has been used to talk exclusively about variables.
 In a procedural language like C, or a functional one like Scheme, that's the only kind of scope there is.
 But object-oriented languages like Ghost introduce another kind of scope: object scope.
 It contains the methods that are available on an object.
 When you write:

-you're saying "look up the method brew in the scope of the object Coffee".
-In this case, the fact that you want to look up a method brew and not a variable is explicit.
-That's what . does and the object to the left of the period is the object you want to look up the method on.
+you're saying "look up the method brew in the scope of the object coffee".
+That's what . does, and the object to the left of the period is the object you want to look up the method on.

 this